dmauser/azure-virtualwan/natvpn-over-er/README.md

 There are complex or simpler ways to determine where the traffic between on-premises and Azure goes.
 The complex way is to take multiple captures in the OPNsense, VPN Gateways, as well as source and target VMs.
 However, I will explain the simplest way which is just taking a look at the ICMP TTL using a simple ping test.

-In the previous example, you see NAT is triggered only using IPsec VPN and it will show a higher TTL which is 63.
-When traffic goes over ER it will decrement TTL to 60 based on the number of hops that the traffic goes thru.
+In the previous example, you see NAT is triggered only using IPsec VPN and it will show a higher **TTL** which is **63**.
+When traffic goes over ER it will decrement **TTL to 60** based on the number of hops that the traffic goes thru.

-Here is an example when Spoke1VM reaches extended branchVM (10.3.0.4/NAT IP 100.64.2.4) and BranchVM (10.100.0.100) and you will see **TTL is 60** because it goes over multiple hops (customer router, provider, ER Gateways, etc.).
+Here is an example when Spoke1VM reaches extended branchvm (10.3.0.4/NAT IP 100.64.2.4) and branchvm (10.100.0.100) and you will see **TTL is 60** because it goes over multiple hops (customer router, provider, ER Gateways, etc.).

 ```Bash
 azureuser@spoke1VM:~$ hostname -I